Should I Buy Bitcoin or Ethereum?

 Ethereum transitioned to Proof of Stake (PoS) in 2022 with the Ethereum Merge.
 PoS significantly reduces energy consumption by requiring validators to hold and stake ETH rather than solve computational problems.
 This transition has made Ethereum more environmentally friendly and scalable.

-BTC vs ETH: Supply and Economics
+BTC vs ETH: Supply and economics

 Bitcoin’s supply is capped at 21 million coins, making it a deflationary asset.
 This scarcity drives demand and bolsters its reputation as a store of value.